LaureneJacquot/public_laurene_aftools/README.md

 ```
 source exports.sh
 ```
 You also need to make sure that you are passing an INTERPRO_COOKIES value in order to run the code.
-One is provided in exports.sh by default, however it might expire at some point. to find this cookie, you can go to DevTools.
+One is provided in exports.sh by default, however it might expire at some point.
+To find your own cookie, you can go to DevTools.